JeremySBrown/EFCore/README.md

         .HasForeignKey(k => k.ChoreId)
         .OnDelete(DeleteBehavior.Restrict);
 ```
-Since we need to override EF's convention we need to add a configuration for the `Chore` property and both relationships are configured to restrict deleting either a `User` or `Chore` record if it is linked to a `CompletedChore` record.
+Since we need to override EF's convention we need to add a configuration for the `Chore` property so both relationships can be configured to restrict deleting either a `User` or `Chore` record if it is linked to a `CompletedChore` record.

 With this change in place add the migration and update the database.
 ```